sata-deep/d-band-center/README.md

-The file required is VASP-DOSCAR file.
-The code automatically ready
+The file required is VASP-DOSCAR file. use LORBIT = 11 in the DOS calculation
+To use the code:
+1. Go to src directory
+2. Please check the FC= in the Makefile
+3. Type make
+4. Run the executable DOSutility from where you have the DOSCAR file.